 Harrison Springs Health Campus is a facility located in Corydon, Indiana.
 The city has a total of 16,722 people.
-This nursing home turns out to be an A rated facility.
-This facility was given one of the highest scores that we offer.
-A score of this caliber requires first-rate marks across the board.
-Indeed, this turned out to be the highest graded nursing home in Corydon.
-This facility also received very consistent ratings in each of the major categories.
-Additional information about its category grades is available below.
+We gave this nursing home an overall grade of B+.
+A grade of this caliber requires favorable marks in most areas.
+Based on our ratings, you could do much worse than this facility.
+Fortunately, this facility didn't have any poor grades in any of the four major categories.
+Additional information about its category grades can be found below.

 Harrison Springs Health Campus